postcss/postcss/docs/api.md

 ## `Processor` class

 A `Processor` instance contains plugins to process CSS.
-You can create one `Processor` instance, initialize its plugins, and then use that instance on many CSS files.
+Create one `Processor` instance, initialize its plugins, and then use that instance on many CSS files.